Discover Program 2026 Overview and Application

 All program members are expected to:

-• Prioritize DISC above (almost) all other commitments
+• Prioritize DISC above (almost) all other commitments.

 • Spend minimum 3, average 5 hours per week on DISC-related meetings and work